 Greek government plan in place in case of blast

-The Ministry stated “in view of the imminent danger of volcanic activity in the Santorini volcanic complex,” the document it prepared had taken into account the alert level designation set by the Hellenic Observatory’s Standing Monitoring Committee.
+The Ministry stated that “in view of the imminent danger of volcanic activity in the Santorini volcanic complex,” the document it prepared had taken into account the alert level designation set by the Hellenic Observatory’s Standing Monitoring Committee.

-Greece’s Secretariat, however, maintains that there is no cause for alarm at present since there are no signs that the Santorini volcano, will erupt anytime soon.
+Greece’s Secretariat, however, maintains that there is no cause for alarm at present since there are no signs that the Santorini volcano will erupt anytime soon.

-The area is a hotbed for geologic activity and there is a second volcano nearby, currently underwater at 8.5 kilometers (5.28 miles) from Santorini.
+The area is a hotbed for geologic activity, and there is a second volcano nearby currently underwater at 8.5 kilometers (5.28 miles) from Santorini.
 Called “Colombo,” it is just northeast of the island.